LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 <details>
 <summary> Expl6.3: </summary>

 Using automatic systems based on models whose rules have been "learned" (and not defined and formalised) questions the way organisations operate.
-It is important to preserve the responsiveness and resilience of the organization.
+It is important to preserve the responsiveness and resilience of the using organization.

 </details>